-In 1933, three years after Wallace Donovan began serving as head keeper, the East Pierhead Light was automated.
+In 1933, three years after Walter Donovan began serving as head keeper, the East Pierhead Lighthouse was automated.
 Keeper Donovan passed away in 1940, and as the Coast Guard had assumed responsibilities for the nation’s lights the previous year and had a station nearby, the 1858 lighthouse was no longer needed for housing.
 After being rented for a period and then used by the Coast Guard Auxiliary, the lighthouse was declared surplus in 1960.

 The General Services Administration sold the lighthouse to Michigan City in 1963 for $18,500, and two years later the Michigan City Historical City signed a twenty-year lease for the building.
 After eight years of work, the restored lighthouse opened to the public on June 9, 1973, complete with a new tower and lantern room built using funds donated by the local Marquette Chapter of Questers.
 A year later, the 1858 lighthouse and the lighthouse and catwalk on the east pier were placed on the National Register of Historic Places.
 The catwalk was turned over to Michigan City in 1991, and a restoration effort was launched a few years later to replace damaged structural elements and install lighting under the catwalk.

 In 2003, the Hoosier Lighthousing Club installed a spiral staircase in Michigan City Lighthouse that now allows visitors to climb up into the lantern room.
 In order to make room for the staircase, an old brick chimney had to be removed and larger holes had to be cut in the lantern room and attic.
 During the last week of September 2014, the replica lantern room built in the 1970s was removed from the lighthouse and replaced with a new one built locally and funded by the city and the Department of Transportation.

 In May 2007, Michigan City East Pierhead Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations.
 Michigan City filed a letter of interest for the structure and was eventually awarded the lighthouse.